nollenr/AWS-Terraform-CRDB-Multi-Region/README.md

 ## Resources Created
 The Terraform Module creates the following infrastructure:
 * VPC in each region
+* Peering Connections (3) between the Cluster Region VPCs
 * Internet Gateway in each region
 * 6 Subnets / 3 Private and 3 Public in each VPC.
 3 AZs are used per region: 1 public and 1 private subnet is assigned to each AZ.
 * 1 Public Route Table and 1 Private Route Table per Region with routes for the Peering Connections in the Route Tables
 * 2 Security Groups Per Region:  One for access from an external IP (ports 22, 26257, 8080 and 3389) and one security group for all intra-node communication.
 The security groups are applied to all EC2 instances.
-* Since the cluster node EC2 instances must be a multiple of 3 the cluster nodes are evenly distributed between the AZs.
-* Peering Connections (3) between the 3 Cluster Regions
 * EC2 instances for the cockroach cluster in each region spread evenly across 3 AZs, with the database software downloaded and installed.
 You can also configure the database to be initialized.
+Note that the number of cluster nodes must be a multiple of 3.
+The `crdb_nodes` variable is the number of nodes per region.
+If you are gonig to initialize the database (which would be the usual case) **`run_init` should only be run in the first region.**
 * HA Proxy Node per region, configured with the internal IP addresses of the CockroachDB Cluster Nodes (optional)
 * App Server Node per region, configured with a bash function